Using Symbolic Regression to Emulate the Radial Fourier Transform of the S\'ersic profile for Fast, Accurate and Differentiable Galaxy Profile Fitting: Application to Profile Fitting

 \subsection{Real Galaxies}

+Along with the injection-recovery tests we also wish to test how well this rendering technique performs in a realistic scenario.
+For this we compare to the \texttt{hybrid} method implemented in \texttt{pysersic}, which is the default.
+However both of these rendering methods are imperfect.
+Our goal with this test is not to assess absolute accuracy, as with the injection-recovery tests, but ensure we are able to provide consistent results with an established technique.

-To test the performance of this method in a realistic scenario we select 100 galaxies from the Galaxy Mass And Assembly (GAMA) survey, Data Release 4, at $0.4<z<0.5$ in the G02 field ~\citep{Driver:2022}.
+We select 100 galaxies from the Galaxy Mass And Assembly (GAMA) survey, Data Release 4, at $0.4<z<0.5$ in the G02 field ~\citep{Driver:2022}.
 This field overlaps with the HSC-Subaru Strategic Program imaging program which we will use to perform the morphological fits.
 Focusing on the $i$ band, science cutouts, weight maps and PSFs are downloaded from the public data release 2 using the \texttt{unagi} python package\footnote{https://github.com/dr-guangtou/unagi/tree/master}~\citep{Aihara:2019}.
 Our aim is to assess the accuracy and performance gain of the rendering method based on the \ser~Fourier emulator compared to the default \texttt{hybrid} method in \texttt{pysersic}.

 For each galaxy we perform the morphological fits with \texttt{pysersic} twice: using the \texttt{hybrid} renderer and using the emulator function \radFemul~$(k,n)$. \texttt{hybrid} is the default rendering method in \texttt{pysersic} and implements the method proposed in \citet{Lang:2020} using a series of Gaussians to represent the \ser~profile.
 In \texttt{pysersic} the amplitudes of each component are derived using the method described in ~\citet{Shajib:2019}.
 Following \citet{Lang:2020}, the majority of the Gaussian components are rendered in Fourier space while three with the largest width are rendered in observed space to address the issue of aliasing.
 For each renderer we use the same input data, prior and setup, using a student-T loss function, with $\nu=3$ and simultaneously fitting a flat sky background.